 He explains that people ‘in like’ don’t usually hurt their partner because they are truly best friends in life.

-Sam and I are best friends.
+Sam and I are man and wife, but we are also best friends 👩❤️👨

 Whether it is ‘love’ or ‘like’ that carries us through the hard times may be debated, but we know that we love each other and liking each other only helps when times get tough.
 On more than one occasion we both have forgotten our anniversary and neither of us has ever gotten mad.
 A friend once asked Sam why he wasn’t perturbed by me forgetting (that year) about our special day and he said ‘because the other 364 days of the year are just as special with Suzy.’
 We don’t need a ‘Hallmark’ kind of day to dictate how we treat each other.

-You see, when times are sweet, it’s easy to love one another, but when life happens and the going gets rough, ‘like’ comes to the rescue.
+You see, when times are sweet, it’s easy to love one another, but when life happens and the going gets rough, LIKE comes to the rescue!

 My wish for all of you is that you find someone special to fall in like with.
+One day I will post some songs that Sam wrote for me, and sang to me.